-The insert in the Primary Data window display the fluorescence trace caused by the last saturation pulse.
+The insert in the Primary Data window displays the fluorescence trace of the last saturation pulse.
 In addition, the window repeats the data of the previous one (Ft, F_V/F_M or Y(II), ETR, PAR).
 New information of the Primary Data window is the F_0 and F_M signal levels (after Fo,Fm was pressed) or the F and F_M ' signal levels (after SAT was pressed).
-Additionally, temperature, °C

-(Temp) and relative humidity, % (Hum) as measured by the MINI-PAM-II leaf clip (2035-B) are displayed.
-Data from an optional optode oxygen sensor (O2) and two more auxiliary sensors (Aux1 and Aux2) can be displayed.
+Additionally, temperature, °C (Temp) and relative humidity, % (Hum), as measured by the MINI-PAM-II leaf clip (2035-B), are displayed.